How Teamwork Impacts Your Business

 Establishing core values in a workplace is essential when implementing a teamwork-based culture.
-Having a foundation built around core values strengthens the team.
+Having a foundation built around core values strengthens teamwork.
 Values, alone, are important because they are the basis for our decision-making.
 Imagine a team with different values.
 If that team faced an obstacle, so many different opinions and disagreements would arise.
 But if there are shared values, they are able to agree on whether or not the decision reflects the values.
 Values should give your team direction because they can reference it.

 Positive Relationship Qualities

 Once a positive relationship is established, your team will be more comfortable collaborating even when there are differences.
-Those differences will be encouragement to them to come up with a creative solution.
+Those differences will be an encouragement to them to come up with a creative solution.

 — Andrew Carnegie